TheLab-ms/print_cut_engrave/README.md

 * [Slic3r Download](http://slic3r.org/download) for Linux, Mac, and Windows
 * [Getting Slic3r](http://manual.slic3r.org/getting-slic3r/getting-slic3r) from the Slic3r manual

-If you're using Windows, you can follow our [Install Slic3r and Import TheLab’s Slic3r Configuration File Bundle for Windows](https://github.com/TheLab-ms/3d-printing/blob/master/Install%20Slic3r%20and%20Import%20TheLab%E2%80%99s%20Slic3r%20Configuration%20File%20Bundle%20for%20Windows.pdf) document.

-Slic3r is in the package repositories of many Linux distributions.
-The latest version is currently in the Ubuntu 15.10 "Universe" repository.
-If you are going to install through your package manager, make sure you are actually getting the latest version.
-A lot of important bugs have been fixed in the last few releases.

 ## **STEP THREE**: Print your gcode using Octoprint